Compilation of Ruby should fail when libyaml is not present on system

 Since this seems to be real world problem [ruby-core:49416], the compilation should fail with error message, to avoid producing broken Ruby installation

-Updated by vo.x (Vit Ondruch) over 6 years ago
+Updated by vo.x (Vit Ondruch) almost 7 years ago

 Then RubyGems should be automatically disabled or something.
 It is like if Ruby would segfaulted under some scenarios and you would say that it is okay, since you can use it for different tasks.